Siri Broch Johansen

-Siri Broch Johansen (born 9 March 1967) is a Sami author, singer, and textbook author from Tana Municipality in Finnmark county.
-She is also language leader at the Samisk Nærings- og Utredningssenter in Tana.
+Siri Broch Johansen is a Norwegian Sámi author and language worker from Tana Municipality in Finnmark county, Norway.

-She trains teachers and teaches Sami language and has a great deal of experience of working with the Sami language, and has formerly taught in Kåfjord Municipality in Troms county.
-She has also written and edited a textbook on indigenous peoples of the north.
+She trains teachers in the Sámi language; she formerly taught in Kåfjord Municipality in Troms county.
+She has written and edited a textbook on indigenous peoples of the north, and has served as language leader at the Samisk Nærings- og Utredningssenter in Tana.

-Johansen won the Saami Council Literature Prize in 2016 for Mun lean čuoigi.
+Broch Johansen won the Saami Council Literature Prize in 2016 for her young-adult novel Mun lean čuoigi.